Best Wi-Fi Boosters and Extenders for Your RV

 con Requires a prepaid plan for LTE connection

-And if you do stumble upon a campsite or truck stop with decent Wi-Fi, the Winegard also acts as an extender.
-It helps that wireless signal reach your RV or truck without you parking on Starbucks’s doorstep just for free Wi-Fi.
-(And the coffee, of course.)
+If you do stumble upon a campsite or truck stop with decent Wi-Fi, the Winegard also acts as an extender.
+It helps the wireless signal reach your RV or truck without you parking on Starbucks’s doorstep just for free Wi-Fi.

-We love this option for the flexibility and the ability to use it while in motion.
-The only other in-motion option besides cellular is satellite internet.
+We love this option for its flexibility and ability to be used while in motion.
+Satellite internet is the only other in-motion option besides cellular.

-The main downside is the price—at over $350, it’s not cheap.
-That said, it’s a lot more affordable than a satellite service like Starlink Roam.
+The main downside is the price—at over $350.
+Although it’s much more affordable than a satellite service like Starlink Roam.

 Best cellular booster: weBoost Drive Reach RV